ohscar/rmalloc/doc/paper/steve.rst

 Depnding on the relation between ops accessing the block in question and ops accessing other objects the access pattern of the object can be modeled.
 For example, if an object has 100 ops within its lifetime and 10 of them are its own and 90 are others', the object would probably be locked at each access, whereas if it was the other way around, it is more likely that the object is locked throughout its entire lifetime.
+Calculating lifetime requires a full opsfile, including all access ops.

 Allocator driver usage
 ===================================